-I stumbled upon a ketogenic/Adkins diet soup recipe that actually looked appealing and close to what I envisioned, so I decided to try it.
-It had many of the nontraditional soup vegetables that I'd thought about, and it even included a little bit of bacon!
-My husband tried it, and much to my surprise, he told me that he could see himself eating something like it—if I could make it more flavorful and filling!
+I stumbled upon a ketogenic/Atkins diet soup recipe that looked appealing and close to what I envisioned, so I decided to try it.
+It had many of the nontraditional soup vegetables I'd thought about, and even included a little bit of bacon!
+My husband tried it, and to my surprise, said he could see himself eating something like it if I could make it flavorful and filling!

-I went to work reforming this “keto diet” soup recipe.
+I went to work reforming this “keto-diet” soup recipe.
 I used many of the same ingredients but in different quantities.
-I increased the bacon, and I substituted the water and chicken stock with lots of organic bone broth.
-Each week, I tweaked something different—until finally, I found the perfect combination that suited his taste buds.
+I increased the bacon and substituted the water and chicken stock with mostly organic chicken bone broth.
+Each week I made this recipe, I tweaked something different—until finally, I found the perfect combination that suited his taste buds.